Key Takeaways

 Water

 Always have fresh water available.
-A sipper bottle attached to the cage is hygienic and easy to refill.
-If you’re introducing a new hamster, you might also place a shallow water dish for the first few days until you’re sure they’re using the bottle.
-Check the nozzle regularly, and replace the water daily.
+A sipper bottle attached to the cage is hygienic and so easy to refill.
+If you're introducing a new hamster, you might also place a shallow water dish for the first few days until you're sure they're using the bottle.
+Check the nozzle regularly, and swap out the water every single day.

 Commercial Food